stacks-network/docs/src/pages/data-storage/storage-guide.md

 };

 userSession.putFile('message.txt', 'Secret hello!', options).then(() => {
-  // message.txt exists now, and has the contents "hello world!".
+  // message.txt exists now, and has the contents "hello world!."
 });
 ```